A HISTORY OF 17TH CENTURY ENGLAND

 Charles II was not particularly religious but as far as he had any religion he secretly leaned to Roman Catholicism.
 (He had to keep this very quiet as he feared the people would rebel if they found out).

 In 1662 he married a Portuguese Princess, Catherine of Braganza.
-However Charles was a pleasure-seeking man and he had many mistresses.
+However Charles had many mistresses.

 Meanwhile parliament was determined to crack down on the many independent churches that had sprung up during the interregnum and make Anglicanism the state religion again.